SharePoint/sp-dev-docs/docs/general-development/how-to-add-a-web-part-zone-snippet-in-sharepoint.md

 - Can be personalized by site visitors who create a personal view of a web part when they view a page in the browser.

 In a publishing site, content authors with the necessary permissions can create or edit pages that reside in the Pages library.
 As a designer, you can add a web part zone to a page layout.
-When a content author creates or edits a page based on that page layout, the author can add, edit, or delete Web Parts in that zone.
+When a content author creates or edits a page based on that page layout, the author can add, edit, or delete web parts in that zone.
 For example, you may want to add a web part zone to a page layout so that content authors can: